U8NWXD/oppia-wiki/Lint-Checks.md

 We have 4 keys in this dictionary:

-* `regexp`: The regular expression here which you want to match.
+* `regexp`: The regular expression here that the check matches.
 Depending on the situation, this could be either a forbidden or a required pattern.
 * `message` The error message that will be shown to the user if the lint check fails.
 * `excluded_files`: A tuple of excluded files, if really necessary (**not recommended**).
 * `excluded_dirs`: A tuple of excluded directories if really necessary (**not recommended**).